-Meghan Ostrander, Springwell’s Nutrition Director, is helping seniors better understand the risks of malnutrition and make them aware of solutions to this common problem.
+Springwell’s Nutrition Program is helping seniors better understand the risks of malnutrition and make them aware of solutions to this common problem.
 Malnutrition is dangerous because it leads to bone loss which can trigger falls and fractures.
 Diets low in calcium, a lack of adequate sun and a sedentary lifestyle contribute to bone loss.
 Bone density scans can help diagnose malnutrition before a fall or fracture occurs.

 A frail appearance can be a sign of malnutrition but it can occur in individuals who are overweight as well.
 Consuming too few nutrients or consuming a diet with too much “junk food” can cause malnutrition.
 Excess calories with low nutritional value can cause one to be overweight while malnourished.
 Excess consumption of alcohol and other beverages, especially sugar laden drinks, may result in a feeling of fullness which may displace adequate consumption of nutritious food.

 Many factors contribute to malnutrition.
 Obtaining and preparing food can be challenging due to physical or cognitive limitations that may occur with aging.
 Some elders contend with a decreased appetite due to nausea from medications or from being less active.
 A decreased sense of taste with aging may make eating less appealing.
 Dental issues such as missing teeth or uncomfortable dentures as well as difficulty chewing or swallowing may impede getting adequate nutrition.
 Some chronic diseases cause inflammation that causes muscle mass loss or reduced nutrient absorption.